 Despite not previously building at Lürssen, Fertitta has long enjoyed yachting.
 Over the past 20 or so years, he’s taken family cruises and entertained business clients aboard successively larger boats.
 His first superyacht was a Westport 112, in fact, followed by a Westport 130 and a Westport 164.
 He’s gone on record to say he loved the 164 so much that he held onto her for more than a decade.
 She sold in 2024, and Fertitta further says he would have remained a Westport customer had the shipyard been able to build a larger steel-hulled project.
 He chose Feadship for his first steel yacht, a 252-footer (77-meter) that saw delivery in 2021.
 She’s currently for sale for €149 million ($174.5 million at press time).

 While the LOAs have changed over the years, the names of the yachts haven’t.
 Every delivery has always been christened Boardwalk, an homage to one of Fertitta’s properties, the Kemah Boardwalk in Houston.
-Similarly, designer Amy Halffman has collaborated with Fertitta on the interior design for all of them.
-The newest yacht Boardwalk has an entire deck for guests, for instance.
-She also has a spacious gym.
-Although other features like the number of staterooms remains confidential, it’s likely a chef’s kitchen is aboard.
-Fertitta and his family especially liked the country kitchen style of the Westports, additionally requesting this arrangement for his Feadship.
+Similarly, the late designer Amy Halffman has collaborated with Fertitta on the interior design for all of them.
+The newest yacht Boardwalk has an entire deck with 11 guest staterooms, for instance.
+Each has alfresco access, though the forward VIP has arguably the prime outdoor area, a private lounge overlooking the bow.
+Furthermore, similar to his prior yachts, rich wood is prominent.
+Specifically, high-gloss burled mahogany combines with polished stainless steel and complex double-convex forms to highlight rooms.

 When Boardwalk sounded her salute at the shipyard, Lürssen’s CEO, Peter Lürssen, and multiple staff were outside to receive it.
 Next stop on her itinerary: Gibraltar.